IBM/itz-support-public/Skytap/Skytap-Runbooks/skytap-reserved.md

 ![related-collection](https://github.com/IBM/dte-support-public/blob/main/Skytap/Skytap-Runbooks/Images/realted-collection.png)

-When on the Collection page, navigate to the "Resources" section for documentation on using the Demo.
+When on the Collection page, navigate to the "Resources" section for documentation on using the environment.

 ![resources](https://github.com/IBM/dte-support-public/blob/main/Skytap/Skytap-Runbooks/Images/resources.png)